6twos55/BlogBase/README.md

  Blog refreshes every 10 minutes.
 Only the two default blogs will remain. 📝

+Note that this is a public space.
+REFRAIN FROM POSTING PERSONAL/SENSITIVE INFORMATION!

 ## This is a react app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).